sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 * Commitment to improvement in writing and creative work.
 * Ability to be open and responsive to appropriate feedback.

-In addition to the above criteria, compositional criteria are also used to evaluate your writing, as follows (in percentages):
+The above criteria will be used to assess your enagement with the creative exercises (as reflected in your notes).
+In addition, compositional criteria will also be used to evaluate your composition (as shown in your `draft.md` document), as follows:

 ##### 80 − 100
 Excellent: the use of language is pleasing and vigorous.
 The writing